What Are Spinal Compression Fractures

 Learn more about the signs and symptoms of spinal compression fractures, along with preventative steps, and the treatments we offer to help get you back to normal life.

-Causes of Spinal Compression Fractures
+Causes Of Spinal Compression Fractures

 These small fractures are usually caused by osteoporosis and can lead to pain, reduced movement, or a hunched-over appearance.
 Because osteoporosis, the underlying condition that leads to many spinal compression fractures, is common among women over 50, compression fractures are also more common among older women than other groups.

-Signs & Symptoms of Spinal Compression Fractures
+Signs & Symptoms Of Spinal Compression Fractures

 The following signs and symptoms may indicate a spinal compression fracture: